MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/08-Communication-Email-SMS.md

 [!INCLUDE [Note-Open-Files-VS-Code](./tip-open-files-vs-code.md)]

 1. Open the *customers-list.component.ts* file.
-The full path to the file is *openai-acs-msgraph/client/src/app/customers-list/customers-list.component.ts*.
+The full path to the file is *client/src/app/customers-list/customers-list.component.ts*.

 1. When you selected **Contact Customer** followed by **Email/SMS Customer** in the datagrid, the `customer-list` component displayed a dialog box.
 This is handled by the `openEmailSmsDialog()` function in the *customer-list.component.ts* file.

     ```typescript
     openEmailSmsDialog(data: any) {
         if (data.phone && data.email) {
+            // Create the data for the dialog
             let dialogData: EmailSmsDialogData = {
                 prompt: '',
                 title: `Contact ${data.company}`,